Kwizera-bonheur123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that Display the content of the /etc/passwd file.
+script that display Display the last 10 lines of /etc/passwd.